 Human Rights in Latin America: Based on US Military Intelligence Unit Archives, I am working with a team of US and Brazilian scholars analyzing the internal disputes of the Brazilian Armed Forces during the military dictatorship (1964-85).

 Gender and Sexuality in Brazil: As a follow-up to the report on Homosexuality and the Dictatorship, a chapter published in the Brazilian National Truth Commission Report (2014), I am researching the debate within the Brazilian military about the proposal to end discrimination against gays and lesbians.

-Modern Latin America, 8th ed.
-Edited with Peter Smith and Thomas E. Skidmore.
-New York: Oxford University Press, 2013.
+Modern Latin America, 9th edition, with Peter Smith.
+Oxford University Press, 2018.

 February 14, 2018

 In response to a Brazilian samba school’s use of blackface in a Carnival parade, James N. Green, director of the Brazil Initiative, said it made sense that there would be confusion over how to interpret blackface in Brazil, since it originated outside the country.

 James Green, director of the Brazil initiative, co-authored an article about corruption and controversy in Brazil that is exacerbating polarization within the Latin American country.

 James N. Green, director of the Brazil Initiative, comments on the changing ambience of Brazil's lauded Carnival parade, which has been described at times as sexist, homophobic or racist.